 Mick Marshall leads the Security Design Engineering practice, delivering a wide range of security design consulting services worldwide, including producing concept, developed, and technical designs for physical and electronic security systems, terrorist damage and dynamic blast assessments, design of hostile vehicle mitigation systems, and protective design and blast engineering.

-Mick has over 27 years’ experience securing the built environment with over 17 years’ experience as an independent security design consultant.
+Mick has experience securing the built environment since 1994 and experience as an independent security design consultant since 2004.
 He has advised a broad spectrum of clients across multiple sectors on a wide range of projects, including hotels and leisure facilities, commercial offices, data centres, retail facilities, and critical national infrastructure, by working directly with clients and being integrated within their design teams.

 Recent tasks that Mick has worked on include:

 Prime residential: A Belgravia neighbourhood development included 2 sub-surface levels, together with underground parking and automation controlled by the security solution.
 The development security is controlled and monitored from a dedicated security control room.